Start of enhancement works for the new Tropical Montane Orchidetum at National Orchid Garden to showcase greater variety of orchid exhibits

 Newly completed orchid theme displays in the interim period

 To ensure that visitor experience is not compromised while works are taking place, NParks has curated new orchid-themed displays, namely the Mist Garden, Silver Arches, Orchid Safari, Orchid Checkerboard, and the Enchanted Garden, which features inter-generic hybrids, such as the Vanda Sunlight x Paraphalaenopsis denevei.
 In addition, visitors will be able to see 30 more warm-growing orchid varieties that were previously not exhibited in the Orchid Garden.
 These displays will debut at the Singapore Botanic Gardens Heritage Festival, when Singapore citizens, Permanent Residents and Work Permit holders can enjoy free entry to the Orchid Garden.
-Details of the newly enhanced orchid displays can be found in Media Factsheet B.

 Singapore Botanic Gardens Heritage Festival runs from 30 June to 9 July